-The principal question being - can ‘chatbot’ and ‘ Intelligent Virtual Assistant ' be used interchangeably?
-Or does their scope, complexity, and capabilities vary?
+The principal question is - can ‘chatbot’ and ‘ Intelligent Virtual Assistant ' be used interchangeably?
+Or do their scope, complexity, and capabilities vary?

 Simply put, Intelligent Virtual Assistants (IVA) are evolved chatbot solutions to serve the needs of a modern-day enterprise customer.
 Chatbots are simple rule-based systems that can only handle simple, routine FAQs.
 On the other hand, IVAs are advanced AI solutions – equipped with Natural Language Understanding (NLU).
 NLU helps them understand and retain context for smoother conversations while carrying out a wide variety of tasks to fulfill a user’s requirements.

 Let’s drill down deeper to understand the key areas where IVAs bypass the capabilities of a Chatbot:

 IVAs can understand user queries better

 When it comes to understanding queries, chatbots have a very limited scope as they respond from pre-defined scripts.
 IVAs possess the ability to learn over time and adapt to context for free-flowing chats.
 Moreover, chatbots use open-source NLP that are not trained to understand complex sentences with any industry or brand-specific queries.
-This leads to further bot breaks and heavier load on Live Agents creating a vicious cycle of poor Customer Experience.
+This leads to further bot breaks and a heavier load on Live Agents creating a vicious cycle of poor Customer Experience.

 Haptik leverages our own proprietary NLP engine to cater to domain-specific intents and is trained on 4 billion+ conversations.
-As recognized globally at EMNLP 2020, Haptik NLP wins in terms of accuracy against multiple open-NLP libraries like Dialogflow, Rasa, LUIS.
+As recognized globally at EMNLP 2020, Haptik NLP wins in terms of accuracy against multiple open-NLP libraries like Dialogflow, Rasa, and LUIS.

 Here are some proven use-cases where Haptik IVAs outperform any regular chatbot in the market: